i-yamane/i-yamane.github.io/index.markdown

 <div markdown="1">  <!-- Don't indent!!! -->

 - Sep.
 2013: Experienced data analysis for web marketing on a distributed system as an intern at Yahoo!
 JAPAN
+- Apr.
+2019&ndash;Aug.
+2020: Postdoctoral researcher at Sugiyama-Honda-Yokoya Lab, the University of Tokyo.

 </div>
 			</ul>